sr-gi/bitcoin_tools/README.md

 ### Dependencies

-The library has the following dependencies (which can be satisfied by using pip install -r requirements.txt):
+The library has the abovementioned dependencies (which can be satisfied by using pip install -r requirements.txt).

+Note that some additional system packages may also be needed.
+For instance, for Debian/Ubuntu based systems, `python-tk` and `libleveldb-dev` must be installed:

+`sudo apt-get install python-tk libleveldb-dev`

 ##### Key management and address creation